 Sales and Lettings leads per month per property

 Following these online property views and resulting enquiries, we have seen multiple examples (across sales and lettings) of how our approach is leading to results for our customers more quickly than they were able to achieve with other agents.
+For example, see the two reviews below (one from a vendor and one from a landlord):

 - We employ an Office Coordinator from Rotherhithe on the London Living Wage.